$25 Off New Client First Exam. Learn More

 • Pain control tailored to the species of animal

 Information!
-Dr. Erby will see primates and other specialty animals on a case-by-case basis but only after extensive phone consultation with the client prior to bringing the animal to the office.
-If you are contemplating obtaining a primate or other specialty animal as a pet, please call and discuss it with Dr. Erby before making your decision, to be sure she can become your new family member’s primary care veterinarian.
+Dr. Erby will see primates and other specialty animals on a case-by-case basis, but only after an extensive phone consultation with the client before bringing the animal to the office.
+If you are considering obtaining a primate or another specialty animal as a pet, please call and discuss it with Dr. Erby first to ensure she can become your new family member’s primary care veterinarian.